-The aluminum industry contributes $186 billion to the U.S. economy, more than 1 percent of GDP.
-Aluminum is one of the few materials that affect every person in the country, and nearly 713,000 American jobs are supported by the industry.
+The aluminum industry contributes $174 billion to the U.S. economy, close to 1 percent of GDP.
+Aluminum is one of the few materials that affect every person in the country, and nearly 700,000 American jobs are supported by the industry.
 Strong, lightweight and recyclable, aluminum is a material uniquely suited to meet the needs and challenges of the 21st century.
 From increasing vehicle fuel efficiency to green building products to sustainable packaging, aluminum is well positioned in the U.S. and global markets.

-Nearly 161,000 workers are directly employed in the aluminum industry.
-For each aluminum industry job, an additional 3.4 employment positions are created elsewhere in the economy.
-In total, 713,00 U.S. jobs are supported by the production, processing and use of aluminum.
+More than 166,000 workers are directly employed in the aluminum industry.
+In total, 659,000 U.S. jobs are supported by the production, processing and use of aluminum.

 While certain segments of the industry have seen major job losses in recent years due to the overproduction of aluminum in China, these losses have been offset by gains in downstream sectors like flat-roll products, extruded products and foundries.